 In particular, when it concern debt collection, then loan processing, and its approval.
 Earlier, some Singaporeans, particularly those from low-income earning families got quick cash from loan sharks.
 This eventually ended up causing these borrowers major social issues.
 This is because the interests charged seemed to sky-rocketed within days.
 This left the borrowers with a much bigger problem than they had before taking the loan.

 This led to the Singaporean government setting up a body that was to regulate and control the new moneylender’s industry.
 This has made it possible for the Singaporean government to control how this industry will work.
-And also it has enabled the government have an overview of the industry’s dealings and at the same time ensuring it protects the borrower’s interests.
+And also it has enabled the government to have an overview of the industry’s dealings and at the same time ensuring it protects the borrower’s interests.

 Even Then, Some Of The Key Differences Between Unlicensed And Licensed Money Lenders Consist Of: